prototypefund/Digital_Bargeld-docs/core/api-sync.rst

 Discovery of backup and synchronization services
 ------------------------------------------------

-The wallet should keep a list of "default" synchronization services per currency (by the currency the synchronization service accepts for payment).
+The client should keep a list of "default" synchronization services per currency (by the currency the synchronization service accepts for payment).
 If a synchronization service is entirely free, it should be kept in a special list that is always available.